frank26080115/Bones-3D-Printer/ordered_lessons/lesson5.md

 **Tech Specs (bearing):** 16mm inner diameter, 28mm outer diameter, 37mm length, linear ball bearing, standard part number: **LM16UU**

+(you can also use LM16LUU, which are longer and will give the bed more stability, but will be more expensive)

 ## Timing belts and pulleys

 ![](../images/lesson5/parts/beltsandpulleys.png)